itspanzi/foo/Readme.md

 * The war will be available at _target/reports-1.0.0.war_.
 You can copy this over to any servlet container of your choice.
 I have tested this with Tomcat and Jetty.
 * After deployment, you can access the service at _http://HOSTNAME:PORT/WEB_CONTEXT/runatic/report_

+# Tech Stack & Design

+The project uses [Jersey (jax-rs)](https://jersey.java.net) a light weight REST framework to implement the service.
+There is a lot of use of the new JDK 8 streaming API which along with lambda expressions reduce code massively.

+The data store files are read once & cached for the duration of the server run.
+Since the REST service class is a singleton, the ReportGeneratorService class is created once.
+This is where the cache resides.